Matrix calculation with NumPy

 [0.
 0. 0.
 0.]]

-The method zeros_like(A) returns an array with the same shape as the array A, but filled with zeros
+The method zeros_like(A) returns a matrix with the same shape as matrix A, but filled with zeros.

 A = np.array((1, 2, 3, 4, 5))